 1650 – Guericke developed the first air pump.

 1667 – Robert Boyle observes the decompression sickness or “the bends”.
-After decompression of a snake he noticed gas bubbles in the eyes of a snake.
+After the decompression of a snake, he noticed gas bubbles in the eyes of a snake.

-1691 – Another diving bell a weighted barrels, connected with an air pipe to the surface, was patented by Edmund Halley.
+1691 – Another diving bell a weighted barrel, connected with an air pipe to the surface, was patented by Edmund Halley.

 1715 – John Lethbridge built an underwater cylinder that was supplied via an air pipe from the surface with compressed air.
-To prevent the water from entering the cylinder, greased leather connections were integrated at the cylinder for the operators arms.
+To prevent the water from entering the cylinder, greased leather connections were integrated into the cylinder for the operator’s arms.

 1776 – The first submarine was used for a military attack.

-1826 – Charles Anthony and John Deane patented a helmet for fire fighters.
+1826 – Charles Anthony and John Deane patented a helmet for firefighters.
 This helmet was used for diving too.
 This first version was not fitted to the diving suit.
-The helmet was attached to the body of the diver with straps and air was supplied from the surfa
+The helmet was attached to the body of the diver with straps and air was supplied from the surface.

 1837 – Augustus Siebe sealed the diving helmet of the Deane brothers’ to a watertight diving suit and became the standard for many dive expeditions.

-1843 – The Royal Navy established the first diving school.
+1843 – The Royal Navy established the first scuba diving school.

 1865 – An underwater breathing apparatus was developed and patented by Benoit Rouquayrol and Auguste Denayrouse.
-A steel tank filled with compressed air was connected to a valve and a mouth-piece.
-The tank was strapped to the divers back and the diver was tether
+A steel tank filled with compressed air was connected to a valve and a mouthpiece.
+The tank was strapped to the diver’s back and the diver was a tether.

 1877 – The first workable, self-contained diving rig that used compressed oxygen was developed by Henry A. Fleuss.